-- Avoid contaminating water.
+- Help keep creeks clean for wildlife and visitors.
 Wash yourself and your cooking utensils at least 50m away from waterways.

 - Check and clean mud and seeds from your shoes, tyres and tents before and after entering parks to help prevent the spread of weeds and the deadly chytrid fungus that kills frogs.